Know How – Class 1 Sound Level Meter

 A simple sound level meter that meets the standard may only provide Sound Pressure measurements whereas a much more sophisticated instrument may provide for the measurement of Sound Pressure, Leq and Peak Sound Pressure.For example, the Noise at Work Regulations which are used in the UK requires, as a minimum, the measurement of LAeq and LCPeak.

-What is the Price of Class 1 and Class 2 Sound Level Meter
+What is the price of Class 1 Sound Level Meter

 Class 1 sound level meter offers greater accuracy and is considered more reliable if a noise case goes to court.
-The usual cost of Class 1 sound level meter may range from USD $1500 to $4000 depending on its features and functionality.
-While Class 2 sound level meters are a lower-cost compared to Class 1.
-In general, the cost of Class 2 sound level meter usually range from $600 – 2000.
+The usual cost of Class 1 sound level meter may range from $1500 to $4000 depended on capacities.
+We are convinced to have best price guarantee on our Class 1 Sound Level Meter.
+For further quotation, please contact us.

 Scarlet Class 1 Sound Level Meters